-All in all, divorce expenses in adversarial or litigated cases are worse because conflict is expensive and imposes higher transaction costs.
+All in all, divorce expenses in adversarial or litigated cases with a divorce lawyer are worse because conflict is expensive.
 Conflict simply costs more than harmony.
 Spending money to fight, investigate, litigate and generally be adverse simply drives up the price tag.

 Divorce mediation cost is generally less than going to court.
 There are several reasons for this.

 Divorce Mediation is Cheaper Because of Informal Discovery.

 At court, formal discovery is one of the most costly elements of a case.
 In a divorce mediation process, discovery is often done informally with much lower costs.
 A divorce attorney can make tons of money off of depositions, demands for production of documents and interrogatories, each of which requires specialized formal responses at a high hourly rate.

 In mediation sessions, parties choose less costly approaches to value assets than in litigation.
 Agreement puts an end to the need for forensic purity.
 If the parties agree on a valuation method, or even a value, then there is no need to hire a costly expert.